Our Staff

 Director

 Lisa Guyon began her career in the for-profit sector in commercial real estate and the hospitality industry.
-In 2004, she founded Building Impact, an award-winning non-profit organization in Boston encouraging corporate citizenship in small and medium businesses.
+In 2004, she co-founded Building Impact, an award-winning non-profit organization in Boston encouraging corporate citizenship in small and medium businesses.
 She went on to provide leadership at Housing Assistance Corporation in Hyannis.
 Before joining WE CAN, Lisa served as Director of Community Benefits and Grants Administration at Cape Cod Healthcare where she directed a system-wide community benefits program and managed relationships with community organizations and coalitions, task forces, public health providers and governmental agencies.
-Lisa currently serves on the Board for Community Development Partnership and founded and volunteers for the Cape Cod Pet Collective.
-She previously served on the Board of Cape Cod Young Professionals (CCYP) including serving as President of the Board of Directors in 2013 and 2014.
+Lisa currently serves as a board member of The Sampson Fund for Veterinary Care and the advisory council for the Community Development Partnership.
 Lisa has been recognized as a Social Innovator for her non-profit business ventures by the Social Innovation Forum in Cambridge, MA and was selected as a ‘40 under 40’ rising business leader by the Boston Business Journal and Cape & Plymouth Business Magazine.
 She is a Cape Cod native, graduating from Harwich High School and Wheaton College and currently lives in West Barnstable.

 Cara